oVirt/ovirt-site/source/wiki/engine-command-changes.html.md

 If command context is not passed, the Command class should have a CTOR without a command context.

-If command context is passed, the Command class shoud have a CTOR with a command context.
+If command context is passed, the Command class should have a CTOR with a command context.

 For example: LiveSnapshotTaskHandler.execute invokes an internal action: